1776 (film): Plot

 After Adams and Franklin return from New Jersey, the Declaration is read to the full Congress, which begins accepting many amendments.
 Jefferson agrees to almost all of the changes, except striking language referring to King George as a "tyrant" and objecting to slavery.
 Edward Rutledge of South Carolina leads the Southern members in walking out in protest just as Chase returns with Maryland's vote supporting independence.
 Frustrated at Adams's refusal to compromise, Franklin tells him that to achieve the primary goal of independence Adams must accept that those with opinions contrary to his will be part of their new nation.
-Badly shaken, Adams again seeks counsel from Abigail, and thanks to a delivery of much-needed saltpeter from her and the delegate from Georgia's sudden decision to support independence, Adams finds the strength and will to continue.
+Badly shaken, Adams again seeks counsel from Abigail, and thanks to a delivery of much-needed saltpeter from her and a sudden decision from Georgia delegate Lyman Hall to support independence, Adams finds the strength and will to continue.

 On the day of the vote (July 2, 1776), Adams and Jefferson agree to drop the slavery provision, and Rutledge and the other Southern states vote for independence.
 With Delaware divided, Rodney is brought back to support independence by majority vote of its three representatives.
 Eventually, all states vote for independence except divided Pennsylvania and New York, whose remaining representative, Lewis Morris, has abstained throughout the proceedings.
 When Dickinson rises to vote against the proposal, Franklin moves that the Pennsylvania delegation be polled: he votes for independence and Dickinson votes against it, leaving the question up to James Wilson.
 Not wanting to be remembered for casting the decisive vote against American independence, Wilson votes in favor.
 Dickinson resigns from Congress and vows to join the army to support the fight against the British, even though he believes it to be futile.

 As the members prepare to sign the Declaration of Independence on July 4, 1776, Morris receives word that his estates have been destroyed and his family moved to safety.
 Despite not being authorized, Morris signs anyway.
-As McNair tolls the building's bell, one member per state signs, establishing the United States of America.
+As McNair tolls Independence Hall's Liberty Bell, one member per state signs, establishing the United States of America.